alexmf91/alexmf91/README.md

 <hr/>

-- 🌱 I’m currently learning **Next.js, Nuxt.js, DevOps and everything i can**
+- 🌱 I’m currently learning **Next.js, AWS, DevOps, WEB3, Solidity and everything i can**
 - 💓 Passionate about problem solving and code, continually learning and working as a team.
 - 💬 Ask me about **Everything you want**